violapterin/dotfiles/README.md

 # Templates, Configuration files, and Explanatory Notes
 *Mostly Dec.
 2016 to Jan.
 2017*

-This repo backs up templates I commonly use, settings for some programs, and several related notes.
+This repo backs up templates I commonly use, settings for some programs, scripts I use personally, and several related notes.

 ## My `.vimrc`

 The `.vimrc` is a plain text file that holds desired settings to be initialized in Vim.
 (Here `rc` means "run commands", a phrase originated in Unix-like systems.)
 It specifies read-and-write settings, search-and-replace options, self-defined shortcuts, user-implemented functions, and more.
 If saved in the current user's home, it is read in runtime, and applied by, Vim.

-Two notes, "End-of-line characters", and "The 'solarized' and other color schemes for Vim", are to be found in this repo.

 ## My `.bashrc` and `.bash_profile`

 The `.bash_profile` consists only one line, namely one that sources `.bashrc` if the latter exists.

 The `.bashrc` includes all my custom appearances, shortcuts, functions, variables, and more, for the Bash shell.

-For further explanation, see a note I wrote saved in this repo, "Difference between `.bashrc` and `.bash_profile`".

 ## My LaTeX template for Latin languages